robin-raymond/zax.io/compiler-directives.md

 ### `inline` function directives

-An `inline` directive ``[[inline=option]]`` can be used to signal to a compiler when to inline a `final` function directly into a caller's code block or when to call a function as an explicit function call.
+An `[[inline |=<option>|]]` directive can be used to signal to a compiler when to inline a `final` function directly into a caller's code block or when to call a function as an explicit function call.
 By default a compiler will decide if inlining a function is desirable based on a tradeoff of speed versus compilation size.

 The following options are available for an inline directive:
-* `maybe` (default if inline directive is not specified) - a compiler decides if it is best to `inline` a function or not
+* `maybe` (default on functions if `inline` directive is not specified) - a compiler decides if it is best to `inline` a function or not
-* `likely` (default if no option is specified) - a compiler should prefer to `inline` a function but a compiler may ultimately decide
+* `likely` (default if no `<option>` is specified) - a compiler should prefer to `inline` a function but a compiler may ultimately decide
 * `unlikely` - a compiler should prefer calling a function rather than inlining but a compiler may ultimately decide
 * `always` - a compiler is forced to `inline` a function but all variables declared inside a called function are not visible to a caller's scope
 * `descope` - a compiler is forced to `inline` a function and all variables within the immediate scope of an inlined function are declared as if they were declared inside a caller's scope